sambasivareddy-ch/writes-by-siva/public/posts/competetive-programming/graph-dfs.md

 # Graph BFS Traversal
 ## Problem Statement
-Given an undirected connected graph with V vertices numbered from 0 to V-1, the task is to implement the Depth First Search (BFS) traversal starting from the 0th vertex.
+Given an undirected connected graph with V vertices numbered from 0 to V-1, the task is to implement the Depth First Search (DFS) traversal starting from the 0th vertex.
 The graph is represented using an adjacency list where adj[i] contains a list of vertices connected to vertex i.
 Visit nodes in the order they appear in the adjacency list.

 ### Example
 ```tree